Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 Another NonTimetabled case is the form of `NonTimetabled.U001`, where 001 may be any three digits.
 I don't know what the U is supposed to stand for, but in my mind it's 'undescribed', as these will often appear at the exit from a yard when a train is waiting on the track and the signaller hasn't yet labelled it with its run number.

-NonTimetabled vehicles only appear in the feeds when within ATRICS territory, and Mariyung/D set trains in [the `NIF` region](locations/README.md#nif).
+NonTimetabled vehicles only appear in the feeds when within ATRICS territory.

 #### F and W sets
 On 18 November 2023 some freight trains, which used to exclusively report as NonTimetabled, changed to reporting with the standard passenger `trip_id` format, using the set types F or W, 0 carriages, ~and in the v1 feed only~.
 W is defined as "Fast freight" by Sydney Trains, but F is not defined.
 Sydney Trains do define G for "Freight", however I've never seen it used.